Artists' Collecting Society

-Artists' Collecting Society (ACS) is the community interest collecting society for the collection and distribution of Droit de Suite or Artist’s Resale Right (ARR) Royalties.
+Artists' Collecting Society (ACS) is a not-for-profit Community Interest Company dedicated to the collection and distribution of Droit de Suite or Artist's Resale Right (ARR) Royalties.

 About ACS

-ACS manages copyright and administers the collection and distribution of ARR throughout Europe on behalf of its member artists.
+ACS manages copyright and administers the collection and distribution of ARR throughout the UK and EEA on behalf of its member artists.

-The Artists’ Collecting Society was established in June 2006 by Harriet Bridgeman, CEO and founder of the Bridgeman Art Library, at the request of the Society of London Art Dealers (SLAD) and the British Art Market Federation (BAMF).
+The Artists' Collecting Society was established in June 2006 by Harriet Bridgeman, CEO and founder of the Bridgeman Art Library, at the request of the Society of London Art Dealers (SLAD) and the British Art Market Federation (BAMF).

 By providing artists with a choice of collecting society, ACS ensures the rate of commission charged on the collection of ARR remains competitive.